loris-verga/TheDualityOfSimilarity/_includes/intro.md

 ## <span style="color:#ff4500">Visualizing the Spaces in 2D</span>

-To better understand how signatures relate across communities, we choose to visualize the high-dimensional psychological and stylometric spaces into two dimensions.
-As they are based on features we manually selected, we are keen to observe potential clusters that are formed.
+To better understand how signatures relate across communities, we choose to visualize the high-dimensional spaces in 2D.
+We are particularly keen to observe potential clusters that are formed in the **Psychological and Stylometric spaces**, as these distances are based on features we manually selected.<br><br>
 We present both **PCA** (linear structure) and **t-SNE** (local non-linear structure). <br><br>
 PCA identifies the 2D projection plane that captures the maximum possible variance from the psychological features. <br>
 On the other hand, t-SNE is a tool that reveals local structures and potential clusters by creating a 2D map that preserves the neighborhood relationships from the original high-dimensional space.
 We use it here to see if the psychological profiles form distinct groups.